npm package discovery and stats viewer.

 api-client manages configuration and creation of a set of named api endpoints.
 Endpoint configuration can be achieved in one of three ways:

-3. Configuration can be added piecemeal by registering endpoint objects and corresponding configuration by calling a function
+3. Configuration can be added piecemeal by registering endpoint classes and configuration by calling functions.

-In the first two cases, the api-client library expects the config object to have a single attribute, 'endpoints', pointing at a object.
-The object in turn contains any number endpoint configuration objects as attributes:
+In the first case, the configuration should define a single attribute 'endpoints', pointing at an object.
+The object in turn contains any number of endpoint configuration objects as attributes.

 The above configuration object defines configuration of two named endpoints, 'twitter' and 'other_api'.
 The configurations can be referred to by name when creating instances of ApiClient for sending requests to the web service api.
 The configuration may specify a 'type' attribute, whose value is the name of a registered or pre-configured api client object.